 The prosperity of Bristol was historically linked with the sea via its bustling port, but in recent years the original docks have been regenerated as a centre of culture and heritage.

-We fly to Bristol from Aberdeen, Hamburg, Frankfurt, Munich and Milan.
+We fly to Bristol from Aberdeen, Hamburg, Frankfurt and Munich.

 Read our Bristol destination guide

 Brussels is the largest city in Belgium.
 As home to the European Union HQ, the city has a great multicultural atmosphere.

 We fly to Brussels from East Midlands and Newcastle.